Canaanite and Aramaic inscriptions: Corpora

+Inscriptions

 The inscriptions listed below include those which are mentioned in multiple editions of the corpora above (the numbers in the concordance column cross-refer to the works above), as well as newer inscriptions which have been published since the corpora above were published (references provided individually).
 They are ordered chronologically by date of their modern discovery, illustrating the development of the study of ancient Semitic epigraphy.